edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 <edgejs>
 **Key information:**

--   Our servers use the cache-key to check for a cached version of an asset.
+-   Our servers use the cache key to check for a cached version of an asset.
--   A core component of a cache-key is a relative URL path that starts directly after the hostname.
+-   A core component of a cache key is a relative URL path that starts directly after the hostname.
 This relative URL path is derived from the request whose response is being cached.
 The `cache_key_rewrite` feature allows you to customize the default cache key for a set of requests by modifying this value.
--   This feature does not affect the cache-key assigned to previously cached content.
+-   This feature does not affect the cache key assigned to previously cached content.
 -   Pass the following properties:

-    -   **source:** Identify the set of requests that will use a different default cache-key by setting this option to a relative URL path that starts directly after the hostname.
+    -   **source:** Identify the set of requests that will use a different default cache key by setting this option to a relative URL path that starts directly after the hostname.
 This property supports regular expression syntax.

         <Callout type="important">